-Best places to visit in Ukraine in autumn
+Visit best places in Ukraine in winter

-The Carpathian Mountains, a perfect wild nature spot
+The Carpathian Mountains, a perfect, wild nature spot

 Take a deep breath!
 Welcome to the Carpathian Mountains!